 on Thursday, April 10th at 6:00 PM.
 The guest speaker will be Chris Hart, Executive Director of the Brattleboro Housing Authority who will discuss possible future uses for the Melrose Terrace housing complex once residents are moved to new quarters being built on Canal Street called Red Clover Commons.
 The group will discuss various other items including the upcoming Green-Up Day on May 3rd and the semi-annual Chicken Barbecue sponsored by WBA on May 24th, the Saturday of Memorial Day weekend.
 It will be held once again in the front of the West Brattleboro Congregational Church.

 I-91 Project Update: Brattleboro Bridge Replacement Project: Week of April 6, Including RT 30 Closure InfoBy Not Signed In | Thu, April 03 2014

 Northbound I-91 traffic has been relocated onto the southbound bridge.
 Traffic will remain reduced to one lane in each direction on I-91 until completion of the new bridge in the Fall of 2015.

 The speed limit on Route 30 near the work zone has been reduced to 40 mph.
-This reduction will remain in effect through the Fall of 2015.
+This reduction will remain in effect through the Spring of 2016.

 Project-related truck activity on Route 30 will continue.
 Route 30 will be reduced to a single lane intermittently both day and night, with flaggers regulating traffic within the work zone.